marspengexdell/knowledge-base-app/README.md

 ```

 Rebuilding guarantees the containers use the updated packages.

+### Updating PyTorch Wheels

+The inference image installs PyTorch from local wheel files found in
+`inference/pytorch-wheels/`.
+These wheels are not committed to the repository.
+When upgrading PyTorch, manually download the CUDA 12.1 builds of
+`torch`, `torchvision` and `torchaudio` from the official
+[PyTorch wheel index](https://download.pytorch.org/whl/cu121) and place them in
+that directory before rebuilding the containers.
 ### Regenerating gRPC Stubs

 If you modify `inference.proto`, regenerate the Python stubs so that both the